NguyenNgocQuyen29/Multifunctional-Scara-Robot/README.md

 # Multifunctional-Scara-Robot
 This project is my graduation project.
 The 3-axis Scara robot model has the function of classifying goods by QR code, importing goods into the warehouse and exporting goods from the warehouse.
-Besides, my team has developed a user interface for easy operation.
+Besides, my team has developed a user interface for easy operation..

 ### 1. Robot Image